 Are you constantly grabbing fast food or stuck in a rut of having mac and cheese every day?
 Find out how you can plan easy, well-balanced meals that are delicious and nutritious to make.
-Discover tips and techniques for meal planning, grocery shopping, label reading and eating healthy on a budget, and more!
+Discover tips and techniques for meal planning, grocery shopping, label reading, eating healthy on a budget, and more!
 This presentation is intended for students living off campus.

 Grocery Store Tour